PUERTO VALLARTA, Jalisco — Eclipse glasses—we all know they're necessary to view the eclipse, but how can we tell if they're safe?

 As of this past week, Amazon is sending notices and providing refunds to customers who purchased glasses from sellers who did not appear on Dr. Fienberg's list.

 Some ask about the safety of wearing welding glasses and helmets to view the eclipse.
-Most of those sold in hardware stores aren't dark enough; they must have a shade 12 filter or higher to be safe for your eyes.
+Most of those sold in hardware stores aren't dark enough; they must have a shade 12 filter or higher to provide a safe and comfortable viewing experience.

 If you kept your glasses from a previous eclipse, inspect them for any scratches or folds that could allow for more light to get through before using them on Monday.